 Miscellaneous- items that do not fit in categories above.
-Please contact superintendent for clarification.
+Please contact 4-H Office or superintendent for clarification.
 Guidelines are the same for this as either canned or dehydrated food items.

 NOTE: Special Requirement for 4-H exhibitor who will not be talking with the Fair Evaluator